theddnc/iModel/README.md

 ## Documentation

-Documentation should be available [here](http://cocoadocs.org/docsets/iModel/0.0.4/)
+Documentation should be available [here](http://cocoadocs.org/docsets/iModel/0.0.5/), although there seems to be an issue with the lib that cocoapods use to generate docs from code.
+For now just read the comments - it will also help you to better understand the lib and possibly find some issues with it!

 ## Licence